BruceEckel/functional_error_handling/Slides.md

 ---
 ### Error Handling

-- Significant composability roadblock
+- Different approaches made it hard to compose
 - Numerous attempts, usually global solutions with race conditions

-- In the domain of the OS or the language?
+- The domain of the OS or the language?

 ---
 ### Exceptions

-- Standardized error handling in the language domain
+- Standardized error handling
+- In the language domain
 - Unifies error reporting and recovery
 - Errors can't be ignored

 ---